cuonghip0908/AssignmentCNN/README.md

 # Assignment
-This is a few assignment that i have studied and practiced within process learn Deep learning.
+Here are a few assignment that i have studied and practiced during learn Deep learning.
 Include:

   -Classifier cifar100, map global and traffic sign used CNN model